 One thing I love about making my own homemade sauces is that I can control exactly what goes into them.
 Ketchup is one of the most popular condiments around, but I hadn’t attempted a classic tomato ketchup yet so I knew I needed to try making my own homemade version.

 Have you ever looked at the ingredient label of the bottled stuff?
 High-fructose corn syrup is the third ingredient.
 Corn syrup is the fourth.
-That’s so much sugar!
+That’s so much added sugar!

 No-sugar-added versions are more readily available these days than they used to be, but they can still be hard to find.
 When you do come across them they tend to be expensive.
-Plus, a lot of them taste kind of funny.
+Plus, honestly, a lot of them taste kind of funny.